 - Student Stores Pharmacy will offer no-appointment flu shots for students, faculty and staff during operating hours (Monday - Friday, 9 a.m. to 5 p.m. and Saturday, 11 a.m. to 3 p.m.)
 Located on the 3rd floor of UNC Student Stores.
 Medicare plans not accepted.

-- Campus Health Pharmacy will offer no-appointment flu shots for students, faculty and staff during operating hours (Monday - Friday, 1-5 p.m.)
+- Campus Health will offer no-appointment flu shots for students, faculty and staff during operating hours (Monday - Friday, 1-5 p.m.)
 This clinic will be outside at the loading dock area of Campus Health (between the football stadium and UNC Hospitals).
 Medicare plans not accepted.
+Those visiting for an appointment may also recieve a flu vaccine anytime during open hours.

 Most health insurance plans offer flu vaccination with no copay.
 Campus Health is in-network with most major insurance plans, including the State Health Plan and Student Blue.
 Campus Health does not accept Medicare plans.
 Please bring a copy of your insurance card.
 You will be billed for any out-of-pocket expense as determined by your insurance company.
 Flu vaccination is available for $40 for those without insurance.